Ralhusban/COVID-19/README.md

 # COVID-19
+29 October 2020

+Dashboards optimized, and more charts added, particularely age group break down of infections.

 13 August: Updated charts, added a counter with 'Days with under 100 infections reported' as this is being an important milestone for the province after Phase III re-opening included Toronto, Peel, and Windsor regions.